-If you use Interact, refer to the table below when you develop projects to run on the RS PC.
+If you are using Interact to develop your HMI projects, refer to the table below when you develop projects to run on the RS PC.
 The table lists guidelines concerning the memory available in the PC for runtime projects.

 Memory Type Capacity and Runtime Use System DRAM System memory runs APM, PTM, AND AMM runtime modules and two drivers.
 A minimum of 4MB of free memory is needed to run a typical Interact runtime application.
-Compact Flash 4MB Compact Flash card can store APM, PTM, AMM, and four additional runtime modules, two drivers, and approximately thirty screens.
+Compact Flash 8MB Compact Flash card can store APM, PTM, AMM, and four additional runtime modules, two drivers, and approximately thirty screens.
 At least 8MB of Compact Flash space is needed to store a typical toolbox application.
 Extra modules require more storage (four modules/MB).
+Up to 1MB is needed to store MachineLogic applications.
 Use for data logging only in conjunction with a hard drive.
 Hard Drive The available 2.1GB hard drive can store applica- tions and logged data.
 Floppy Drive The 1.44MB floppy drive can be used to store logged data.